NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/_index.md

 ---
 title: About
-subtitle: Algorithm Audit consists of an executive board, an advisory board and works with audit commissions composed of independent experts.
-Learn more about Algorithm Audit.
+subtitle: Algorithm Audit consists of an executive board, a Core Team, an advisory board and works with audit commissions composed of independent experts.
+Learn more about Algorithm Audit and how you can contribute.
 image: images/about.svg

 ---